allangelman/mastermind/README.md

 Here is a video of the multiplayer feature!

 https://user-images.githubusercontent.com/45411265/210690974-ae0e4cde-43d8-4e4e-b764-06261d06a1f1.mov

+Here is a video of the multiplayer game reaching an end state when one player wins!

 https://user-images.githubusercontent.com/45411265/210691014-4da278a6-7142-47df-911b-c300ce65134a.mov

 # Edge cases

 ## Two players with the same name

-If two players with the same name enter one game, the multiplayer game result won't be updated correctly since I am used a dictionary to compute that value, which relies on unique keys.
-The solution would be to enforce a unique constraint on the name column in the game_boards table and then have error handeling on the front end.
-Another solution would be to implement login and store player information in it's own table.
+When I tested to see what would happen if two players with the same name enter one game, I realized the game result was not being generated correctly.
+This was because I used a dictionary with player names as keys to compute that value, and keys in dictionaries have to be unique.
+The solution I came up with was to enforce a unique pair constraint between the name column and the game_id columns in the game_boards table.
+This makes it such that every board that points to the same game_id has a unique name.
+Once I deleted the rows in my database that violated that constraint and ran that query, I had error handeling on the front end.
+Here is a video of this error handeling:

 https://user-images.githubusercontent.com/45411265/210691067-f57a3452-7685-4f4f-a655-0e07f1c6896b.mov

 ## Same game opened in two windows

-If you open the same game in two browsers and update the rows, and then refresh, the board will be loaded with all the rows from both games.
-The solution would be to enforce a unique contraint on the game_rows table between the game_board_id and row_num columns.
+Another thing I tested was opening the same game in two browsers and updating the same rows.
+When I refreshed, the board got loaded with all the saved rows between the two windows.
+The reason this was happening is because I was not addressing the case of the same row being submitted twice.
+The solution I came up with was again to enforce a unique contraint on the game_rows table between the game_board_id and row_num columns.
 In other words, it should not be allowed to have two game_row entries both with a row_num of 1 and both with the same game_board_id.
-Once the unique constraint is enforced, then there should also be error handeling on the front end.
-Another possiblity would be to optomistically update the row and upon any error, the row falls back to the empty state.
+Once the unique constraint was enforced, then I added error handeling on the front end.
+This was something I wanted to spend more time on to display the error in a modal potentially, since it currently creates a disruptive UI experinece.
+I noted this in this section.
+Here is a video of the error handeling:

 https://user-images.githubusercontent.com/45411265/210691086-603b4327-d9ff-43cd-987a-1b7459c5bd33.mov

 ## Checking a row without all numbers filled

-I currently represent the default board values as -1 values which I render as dark gray on the frontend.
-I also allow users to submit checks even if they did not fill out all the number values.
-If someone submits a row without all the numbers inputted and then refresh, the -1 values get saved into the database, and get parsed incorrectly on the frontend when the data loads in.
+Another edge case I ran into was submitting a sow with not all number slots filled in.
+I initially represented the default board values as -1 values which I render as dark gray on the frontend.
+So if someone submits a row without all the numbers inputted and then refresh, the -1 values get saved into the database, and would get parsed incorrectly on the frontend when the data loads in.
+My solution was to change the -1 to an 8 (since the only numbers allowed are 0-7) right before it gets saved to the database.
+I explained this further in the comments here.

 https://user-images.githubusercontent.com/45411265/210691117-9338ba22-37b0-4340-8663-d17a42ffcf6c.mov

 # Reflections

-## Known bugs / desired improvmenets
+## Desired improvmenets

 - When I was working on setting up my development environment, I time boxed it, and decided to just made a production database and production API.
 I was running into errors when trying to run my local API, so I decided to just punt on that issue.
 I think ideally, I maybe would have even looked into setting up my developmenet environement with Docker.
 - Adding back players table... then you can load all the games by player ID
+- better UI error handeling

 ## Things I learned

 Overall this was a really fun and challenging project to work on!
 Here are some of the things I learned

 - Web sockets are a great way to allow realtime communication and not as difficult to implement as I thought.
 But they do not work on Vercel
+- I learned that getServerSideProps are useufl but can increase inital load time
+- Long polling or websockets are better than short polling
+- Vercel doesn't allow websockets
 - Implementing complex game logic is immensly easier with test driven development!
 I was running into issues initially when impelenting the algothm to figure out the feedback based on guesses, and creating test cases made the process much more smooth.
 - Using `private` and `readonly` when making classes helps ensure what can be accessed